Phoenix Force: Endsong and Warsong

 The Phoenix Force returns to Earth during the mini-series X-Men: Phoenix – Endsong, where it resurrects Jean Grey from her grave.
 It is not long before she remembers what she has come for—Scott Summers.
 She needs to feed from the energy from his optic blasts, and, confused by her own emotions, thinks she is in love with Scott.
 She realizes Scott is in love with Emma Frost, former White Queen of the Hellfire Club and headmistress of the Xavier Institute for Higher Learning.
 Through a number of incidents, Jean manages to assert herself and gain control of the Phoenix Force with emotional support from the X-Men.
 Jean then declares that she and the Phoenix Force are truly one entity, have transcended into the White Phoenix of the Crown, signified by a new white and gold costume.

 As a result of a Shi'ar attack on the Phoenix Force, the entity is in an incomplete state and Jean must search out the remaining parts of the Phoenix Force.
 The consequences of this were partially addressed in X-Men: Phoenix – Warsong in which a small part of the Phoenix Force joins with the Stepford Cuckoos.
-After nearly losing control to the Phoenix power, the Stepford Cuckoos develop a secondary mutation, where their hearts turned to diamond and they are able to imprison the piece of the Phoenix Force.
+After nearly losing control to the Phoenix power, the Stepford Cuckoos develop a secondary mutation where their hearts turn to diamond and they are able to imprison the piece of the Phoenix Force.